Most editors, like VSCode, use tabs and windows system. A tab usually means an opened file, and when we close it, the file goes away.

 There are some useful shortcuts for window:

-• <Ctrl-w> o make current window the only one on the screen and close other windows
+<Ctrl-w> vopen a new vertical split<Ctrl-w> sopen a new horizontal split<Ctrl-w> cclose current window<Ctrl-w> omake current window the only one on the screen and close other windows<Ctrl-w> h/j/k/lmove cursor to left/bottom/top/right

 And some Ex commands: